Is Food Ruling Your Life?

 - Do you define your days as “good food days” and “bad food days”?

-- Do you often feel ashamed or angry with yourself after overeating?
+- Do you often feel ashamed or angry with yourself after overeating or binge eating?

 - Do you think obsessively about food and wish you had room in your mind for other things?

-You can learn to finally make peace with food and live the life you crave.
+You can learn to finally make peace with food and live the life you crave through binge eating disorder treatment.

 Food fuels our bodies.
 But, if you struggle with binge eating, you may view food as an enemy or an obstacle.
 Perhaps you frequently feel as though you are craving something and overeat to fill a void.
 You might begin each day with good intentions, but find yourself binge eating at night or after a stressful interaction with a coworker or partner.
 Maybe you are so stressed out at work that you eat very little, only to mindlessly overeat once you get home.
 Sometimes, you may not even realize you are in the middle of a binge until you find yourself standing by your refrigerator, wondering how you got there.
 You might often hear yourself saying, “What’s wrong with me?” or “I’ll start over tomorrow.”
 This pattern can diminish self-worth.
 Your relationship with food may be making you feel defeated, hopeless, and overwhelmed.
 Maybe you have lost weight and gained it back many times, which makes you feel deeply unhappy with your body, unattractive or unhealthy.
 You might feel that worry and stress about food is preventing you from living a happy, fun, and truly fulfilling life.